lianggroup/lianggroup/README.md

 - Machine learning over wireless networks (e.g. **Collaborative perception for autonomous driving**)
 - Learning-based communication and signal processing (e.g. **Goal-oriented/semantic communications and MIMO**)

-The tools we frequently use in research include deep/reinforcement/federated learning, graph neural networks, variational inference/MCMC, and optimization
+The tools we frequently use in research include deep/reinforcement/federated learning, graph neural networks, and optimization.

 📣**As for students, we're now looking for**:
 - Highly motivated students with solid mathematics and coding background